Stackable Microcontroller (uC) System

 - date and time

 For demonstration's sake, the OLED-on time is limited to 5 seconds.
-Normally it would be about 10 seconds - whatever it takes for you to read the display.
+Normally it would be about 10 seconds - whatever time it normally takes for you to quickly read the display.

-When the OLED displays and when the SD card is written, run independent of each other - one is not dependent upon the other.
+The time when the OLED displays and when the SD card is written are independent processes.

 Prospective Coding Additions/Changes